HodNet/LSOProject2022-23/README.md

 Copy the "GuessTheWord.apk" file into a smartphone with at least the "Nougat" version of Android (sdk > 24).
 The target version of the app is "Upside Down Cake" (sdk 34).
 Then just open it and install it.

 * **Note:** Ensure that all clients are connected to the same router which the server is connected to.
+Choose a router with minimal firewall protection; otherwise, multicast connection might fail.